portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 Objectives
 ==========
-0. Create a site from a template
+0. Create a site from a common industry-standard template
+0. Employ a card-based user interface design language
-0. Control page layout and style using HTML5 elements and CSS styling
+0. Create a simple responsive layout using flexbox
+0. Create a fixed navigation menu
+0. Use semantic HTML5 markup
+0. Practice git branching and merging
 0. Publish the site using github pages

 Overview